TheCodeSurge/thecodesurge/README.md

 ## Code of Conduct

-In the spirit of fostering an inclusive and respectful community, we ask all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.
+In the spirit of fostering an inclusive and respectful community, we ask all contributors to adhere to our Code of Conduct:
+- Be respectful.
+- Don't teach what you are not sure about.
+- Uplift others as you learn more.

 ## Let's Connect!